What is the advantage of the M.BEMA program over other Master's program?

 Do I have to pay a deposit upon acceptance of my offer?

-For the course-based M.BEMA & G.Dip programs, a $500 deposit is required from domestic students to hold your place in the program for full- and part-time studies, and is due June 1st (unless otherwise stated in your offer letter).
-International students must pay a $2,500 deposit.
-The deposit must be paid in order to become a registered student for the August 1st course registration period.
+For the course-based M.BEMA & G.Dip programs, a $500 deposit is due June 1st from domestic students for full- and part-time studies (unless otherwise stated in your offer letter).
+The deposit must be paid in order to register for courses in early July.
 A deposit is not required for the MSc (thesis) program.

 When is tuition due?